 On May 7, 2020, the Company filed a shelf registration statement on Form S-3 with the SEC, which was declared effective on May 19, 2020 (the "2020 Shelf Registration").
 Under the 2020 Shelf Registration, the Company may offer and sell up to \$350,000 of a variety of securities including common stock, preferred stock, warrants, depositary shares, debt securities or units during the three-year period that commenced upon the 2020 Shelf Registration becoming effective.
 In connection with the filing of the 2020 Shelf Registration, the Company entered into an amended and restated sales agreement (the "Amended and Restated Sales Agreement") with Jefferies LLC ("Jefferies") pursuant to which the Company could issue and sell, from time to time, up to an aggregate of \$75,000 of its common stock in an at-the-market equity offering through Jefferies, as a sales agent.
-From January 1, 2023 to January 10, 2023, the Company sold 245,887 shares of its common stock under the ATM Offering pursuant to the terms of the Amended and Restated Sales Agreement, resulting in net proceeds of \$9,994.
-The Company did not sell any shares of its common stock under the at-the-market offering pursuant to the terms of the Amended and Restated Sales Agreement during the three or nine months ended September 30, 2022.
+From January 1, 2023 to January 10, 2023, the Company sold 245,887 shares of its common stock pursuant to the terms of the Amended and Restated Sales Agreement, resulting in net proceeds of \$9,994.
 On January 10, 2023, the Amended and Restated Sales Agreement terminated in accordance with its terms when the Company completed the sale of \$75,000 of its shares of common stock thereunder.
-As of the date of termination of the Amended and Restated Sales Agreement, the Company had sold an aggregate of 565,974 shares of its common stock under such agreement for aggregate gross proceeds of \$75,000.
+As of the date of termination of the Amended and Restated Sales Agreement, the Company had sold an aggregate of 565,974 shares of its common stock under such aggregate gross proceeds of \$75,000.